 - That families can also make donations to the council—and why they might want to do that!

 - That you may be looking for additional volunteers, and in which areas you are looking (be as specific as possible!)

-- If your council doesn’t offer online registration and you’ve distributed paper registration forms, collect them.
+- If you’ve distributed paper registration forms, collect them.

 - Remind the group of the next meeting (if you’ll have one) and